A Learning-based Adaptive Compliance Method for Symmetric Bi-manual Manipulation: ADAPTIVE COMPLIANCE ALGORITHM BASED ON REINFORCEMENT LEARNING

 \subsubsection{Algorithm Framework}

-Fig.\ref{Framework} displays the algorithm framework of the learning-based adaptive compliance method for symmetric bi-manual manipulation.
-It is a centralized framework comprising two components.
-The high-level module, which runs reinforcement learning at 20 Hz, provides the object's desired trajectory and impedance parameters.
+As shown in Fig. \ref{Framework}(b), the framework of our proposed learning-based adaptive compliance method for symmetric bi-manual manipulation is a centralized framework comprising two components.
+The high-level module, which runs reinforcement learning at a fixed frequency of 20 Hz, provides the object's desired trajectory and impedance parameters.
 Additionally, it acquires the states of two manipulators simultaneously.
-On the other hand, the low-level module involves impedance control operating at a frequency lower than the high-level module.
-The slower control frequency of reinforcement learning allows the agent to process environmental states and generate the next action.
-In contrast, the higher frequency of the low-level module ensures precise and prompt control of the manipulator.
+On the other hand, the low-level module involves impedance control operating at a frequency much higher than the high-level module.
+The slow control frequency of high-level reinforcement learning allows the agent to process environmental states and generate the next action, while the high frequency of the low-level module ensures precise and prompt control of the manipulators.

-Compared to motion planning problems, symmetric bi-manual manipulation involves force information.
-The states are classified into two types: motion states and force states.
-The former includes the motion information of the manipulators and the object, such as joint angles, joint angular velocities, and centroid velocity.
-The latter refers to the operating force of the manipulator and the contact force between the object and the environment.
-Unlike motion states restricted by motion limitations, force states can change with large amplitude and rapid rate.
-Hence, inputting the two states into the neural network as a whole state vector is inappropriate.
-Consequently, the states require pre-processing before being used by the agent.
-The next subsection provides detailed information on the pre-processing.

-The reinforcement learning policy outputs $\left\{a_x,a_p\right\}$, where $a_x\in R^3$ corresponds to the object's position change $[\Delta x, \Delta y, \Delta z]$ and represents the motion planning module.
-On the other hand, $a_p=[B_d, K_d] \in R^6$ corresponds to the desired damping matrix and stiffness matrix diagonal values of the impedance controller.
+The reinforcement learning policy outputs $\left\{a_x,a_p\right\}$, where $a_x=[\Delta x, \Delta y, \Delta z]\in R^3$ corresponds to the object's position change and represents the motion planning module, and $a_p=[B_d, K_d] \in R^6$ corresponds to the desired damping matrix and stiffness matrix diagonal values of the impedance controller.
 The desired inertia matrix remains constant because it significantly affects the system's stability.
 Furthermore, to maintain the control system's stability, the impedance parameters' upper and lower limits are defined as hyper-parameters of the algorithm, $a_{p}^{max}$ and $a_{p}^{min}$, respectively.
 In the low-level module, the impedance controller with variable parameters modifies the desired trajectory $X_{d}$ output by the policy, resulting in compliant operations.

-The adaptive compliance algorithm based on reinforcement learning is adaptable to different symmetric bi-manual manipulations.
-Different scenarios should select and design appropriate state space, action space and reward function.